remix-run/react-router/docs/getting-started/tutorial.md

 }
 ```

-Finally, let's teach Reach Router how to render our app at different URLs by creating our first "Route Config" inside of `main.jsx`.
+Finally, let's teach React Router how to render our app at different URLs by creating our first "Route Config" inside of `main.jsx`.

 ```tsx lines=[2,4-5,10-14] filename=src/main.jsx
 import { render } from "react-dom";